MSDEVMTL/GlobalAzureBootcamp2018/Step 8 - Azure Monitor/README.md

 * Step 1 : Go on Azure portal and choose the Azure Monitor landing page
 * Step 2: Select Activity log the navigation pan
-* Step 3: Use the filter to search changes that occured during the last month.
+* Step 3: Use the filter to search changes that occured during the last month for you service plan.
 * Step 4: Observe :  You're getting old!
 You're the one who made that change.

-*Don't forget to put your service plan to fee tier*

 ### Metrics